osherjacobs/LabWork_Findings/vector8_asr_bypass.md

 - **RTP:** Enabled
 - **ASR Rule:** `9e6c4e1f-7d60-472f-ba1a-a39ef669e4b0` — Block mode (action=1)

+## On Source and Tooling

+This document is a detection and telemetry record.
+No source code, compiled tooling, or operational instructions are published alongside it.
+The technique is documented to the degree necessary to understand the detection surface — not to enable reproduction.
+Screenshots are provided as evidence of findings.
+The binary described here will not be shared.

 ## Technique

 Custom C# tool.
 Pure NTAPI memory walk.
 Minidump assembled in memory.
 No MiniDumpWriteDump.
 No dbghelp.dll.
 No comsvcs.
 Streamed over TCP to attacker machine.
 Nothing written to disk.